mattdsteele/steele.blue/content/blog/2023-03-05-owncast-raspberry-pi-4.md

 So I took a look at enabling the new option for hardware encoding (Video4Linux).
 After hours of investigation, I wasn't able to find a version of ffmpeg that would let me successfully encode/decode videos with V4L hardware acceleration.
 The full gory details are [in Issue #1379](https://github.com/owncast/owncast/issues/1379#issuecomment-1445502469).

-## Newer Owncast versions don't work on 32-bit ARM

-Owncast has gotten a number of enhancements since 0.0.11, including capturing metrics into  an embedded time-series database.
-Unfortunately, their dependency has a bug that crashes when running on 32-bit ARM hardware, and doesn't appear to be well-maintained, so a patch isn't imminent.
-Details are [in Issue #2746](https://github.com/owncast/owncast/issues/2746)

 # I'm still pretty happy with this setup